C. J. Way: Career

 Way was born in Dartmouth, Devon, England.
 His father William Hopkins Way was an artist.
 At a young age Way showed talent in painting, and studied at Somerset House in London.
 He continued his training at the Central School of Art, first at Marlborough House, then at the South Kensington School of Art, studying with Sir Richard Redgrave.
 Way graduated in 1858 as an artist and instructor.

-Way arrived in Montreal in 1858, and established a studio where he taught drawing and painting as well as working for William Notman as a colorist.
+He arrived in Montreal in 1858, and established a studio where he taught drawing and painting as well as working for William Notman as a colorist.

-He is said to have assisted in the foundation of the Art Association of Montreal in 1860, the year that his paintings were prominently exhibited at the Industrial Exhibition held at Montreal's Crystal Place, and praised in the Daily Witness (September 1, 1860).
-In 1863, Way exhibited four paintings in the National Academy of Design in New York.
-He is said to have met Robert S. Duncanson in 1863 and traveled with Duncanson (as well as Allan Edson) to Europe after the Civil War.
-Duncanson's work is said to have increased the spirit of the sublime in Way's landscapes.
+He was one of the founders of the Art Association of Montreal (AAM) in 1860, the year that the AAM organized an Industrial Exhibition at the Crystal Palace (Montreal) where his paintings were prominently exhibited with the result that the Prince of Wales chose one of Way's paintings, The Prince's Squadron off Gaspé Basin for himself.
+Way was praised in September in the Montreal Daily Witness (September 1, 1860) as an artist of "varied talents".
+A short three years later, in 1863, he exhibited four paintings in the National Academy of Design in New York.
+He is said to have met Robert S. Duncanson in 1863 and traveled with Duncanson (as well as Allan Edson) to London, England after the Civil War.

 In 1864, the book "North American Scenery, Being selections from C.J.
 Way's Studies, 1863-64", a pictorial album of views of North American Scenery with 12 mounted photographs by W. Notman was produced from Way's sepia watercolour studies by Notman.
 In 1865, "Notman's Photographic Selections, Second Series", reproduced Way's English and Welsh scenic landscapes, the result of a trip to England in 1864.
 In 1865, Way exhibited paintings with the Royal British Society of Artists and the Royal Academy of Arts in London as well as exhibiting his work in Montreal in 1864 and 1865.